These chocolate-covered nut bars are simple to make and they taste so decadent! They’re gluten-free, paleo-friendly, and made with clean ingredients!

 - Allow the pan to cool completely.

-- Melt the chocolate and coconut oil together in a bowl using the double boiler method.
+- Melt the chocolate and coconut oil together in a bowl (you can use a microwave or the double boiler method by melting the chocolate in bowl over a pot of simmering water).

 - Pour the melted chocolate on top of the baked nuts and place in the fridge to harden.